Probabilistic Robustness Analysis in High Dimensional Space: Application to Semantic Segmentation Network: Scaling Probabilistic Reachability Analysis on SSN with Strong Guarantees Using Clipping-Block

-which defines a hyper-rectangular set as the reachset for any unseen output of the neural network generated by $x \stackrel{\mathcal{W}}{\sim}\ \mathbf{I}$.
-Since $P_1(\ell, m)$ satisfies the $\langle \epsilon, \ell, m \rangle$ guarantee, this reachset also provides the same coverage guarantee on the unseen outputs of the neural network.
-Appendix \ref{ex:toyexample} provides a clarifying example on this technique demonstrating that it is effective even on very deep neural networks, offering strong probabilistic guarantees with a reasonable number of required sampling.
 As the architecture of a deep neural network becomes more complex, the distribution of its output can exhibit increasingly intricate behavior.
-Conformal inference remains robust to any output distribution that represents well the calibration dataset, allowing it to handle such complexities reliably.
-However, the tightness of the reachset does not persist when the dimensionality of the network’s output increases. \begin{itemize} \item The first issue is that the naive technique can only produce a hyper-rectangular reachset, that can be a significant source of conservative in high-dimensional spaces. \item The second issue is that the space of distributions $\mathcal{Y}$ that can provide some distribution $\mathcal{D}$ which well represent the calibration dataset is significantly larger in high dimensional space.
+Appendix \ref{apdx:Naive} summarizes the naive technique proposed by \cite{hashemiscaling} for the reachability of SSNs.
+As it is explained in Appendix \ref{apdx:Naive}, this technique for reachability via conformal inference remains robust to any output distribution that represents well a sampled calibration dataset, allowing it to handle such complexities reliably.
+However, the tightness of this reachset does not persist when the dimensionality of the network’s output increases. \begin{itemize}[left=0pt] \item The first issue is that the naive technique can only produce a hyper-rectangular reachset, that can be a significant source of conservative in high-dimensional spaces. \item The second issue is that the space of distributions $\mathcal{Y}$ that can provide some distribution $\mathcal{D}$ which well represent a sampled calibration dataset is significantly larger in high dimensional space, resulting in a conservative reachable set. \end{itemize} To tackle these challenges, \cite{hashemiscaling} propose constructing a more flexible reachset in the form of a general convex hull, rather than a simple hyper-rectangle.
+This is achieved by approximating the original neural network \(f\) with an alternative computation graph \(g: \mathbb{R}^{n_0} \to \mathbb{R}^n\), for which a guaranteed deterministic reachable set can be derived.
+To obtain the surrogate model $g$ they suggest training a small ReLU neural network over the train dataset $\mathbf{T}$ and then compute its deterministic reachset over $\mathbf{I}$ using NNV toolbox \cite{tran2020nnv}.
+Since $g$ is is trained on $\mathbf{T}$, we infere it is accurate only for inputs $x$ sampled from the set $\mathbf{I}$.
+The core idea is to utilize its deterministic reachable set (also known as surrogate reachset), and then \textbf{inflate} it to \textbf{account for approximation error} between $f$ and its surrogate $g$, thereby obtaining a probabilistic reachset for the original model $f$ with an $\langle \epsilon, \ell, m \rangle$ guarantee.